xxl4/easy-admin/README.md

 ## About Easy-Admin

-Easyadmin is a Quick, beautiful and modern admin gererator for Go VUE application.
+Easyadmin is a Quick, beautiful and modern admin generator for Go VUE application.

 English | [简体中文](https://nicelizhi.github.io/easy-admin/zh/)